Video Game Caring Potential

 - Someone once rounded up Testificates to give them a nice new home.

 - Giving Villagers happy, safe, monster-free dwellings is also rewarding, since a grown village will eventually spawn friendly, powerful iron golems that will attack hostile monsters.

-- Being nice to "noobs" (more often just new to the server than just multiplayer) is not the norm as they are usually characterized as all being thieves and griefers.
+- Being nice to noobs (more often just new to the server than just multiplayer) is not the norm as they are usually characterized as all being thieves and griefers.
 Many players will even try to scam them out of what little they have or raid their dirt and cobblestone houses.
-However if you let them stay at your large manor house or secret underground base they will usually be more than grateful, (so long as made sure they weren't a thief, and it can be rewarding to have another person help out.
+However if you let them stay at your large manor house or secret underground base they will usually be more than grateful, (so long as you made sure they weren't a thief) and it can be rewarding to have another person help out.
 And come on, everyone is a noob once.

 - Tamed wolves.
 Part of the appeal is having them serve as attack wolves to do your hunting and fighting for you.
 The other half is getting together a small entourage of those cute puppy-eyed critters and either keeping them home safe or taking them on adventures with you.
 The same can be done with the Creeper-repelling cats.

 - Catherine gives you plenty of opportunities to encourage, teach and save from themselves other guys in the same situation you are in.
 In fact, they'll even thank you for it.
 In fact, discouraging them from continuing the climb will result in their deaths.
 Some dialogue options actually make it very hard to tell which is which, so Save Scum early and often.